Misconceptions About Sensitive Skin

 Sensitive skin care DON’Ts:

 The first step in dealing with your sensitive skin is to visit your skin care physician.
-Obagi recently introduced the Gentle Rejuvenation System, our first system specifically designed for sensitive skin.
-Packed with gentle yet powerful ingredients, including Kinetin and Zeatin, the Gentle Rejuvenation System contains essential products to cleanse, calm, correct, and protect sensitive skin – ask your physician if it’s right for you.
+Obagi's Gentle Rejuvenation System is our first system specifically designed for sensitive skin.
+Packed with gentle yet potent ingredients, including Kinetin and Zeatin, the Gentle Rejuvenation System contains essential products to cleanse and calm some types sensitive skin – ask your physician if it’s right for you.

 In addition to a skin care regimen designed to treat your sensitive skin, be sure that you are using non-irritating cosmetics, protecting your skin against harsh elements, especially the sun, and avoiding foods or fabrics that may further irritate your skin.